Piecewise Functions With Absolute Values

 -x, if x < 0

 Absolute Value Functions: The absolute value of a number, denoted by |x|, represents its distance from zero on the number line.
-This means that the absolute value is always non-negative.
-Therefore, |x| = x if x ≥ 0, and |x| = -x if x < 0.
+So in practice, the absolute value is always non-negative.
+Which means, |x| = x if x ≥ 0, and |x| = -x if x < 0.

 Graphing Piecewise Functions with Absolute Values: A Step-by-Step Approach